 From late November onward, within the walls of York and overlooked by Northern Europe's largest Medieval Gothic Cathedral, this is England's "Christmas Central" .

 - St. Nicholas Fayre - the winner of the Best Large Speciality Market at the Great British Market Awards in 2019, starts with a festive first night that sees the city's holiday lights lit amid music, mulled wine and entertainment and lasts through to December 22.
 Stalls throughout are open for business from 10.a.m.to 6 p.m.
-Sunday through Wednesday ant to 8 p.m.
+Sunday through Wednesday and to 8 p.m.
 Thursday through Saturday.
-Scandinavian-style stalls line Parliament Street, St Sampson’s Square and The Judge’s Lodging.
-At the Judge's Lodging, a Small Business Christmas Fair features handmade items by artisans and crafts people.
+More than 100 Scandinavian-style stalls line Parliament Street, St Sampson’s Square and The Judge’s Lodging.
+At the Judge's Lodging, a Small Business Christmas Fair features handmade items by artisans and craftspeople.
 Look for gifts on Coppergate and food and drink along the Shambles.

 - Medieval Christmas Traditions - Lost medieval Christmas traditions are shared at the Barley Hall in the city center, from 10 a.m. to 4 p.m.
 November 16 to January 6.
 Potions, charms and magic spells were all part of holiday festivities in the Middle Ages.

 In The Spirit of the Season

 - The Christmas Early Music Festival - York is home of the National Centre for Early Music, within the city walls.
-The festival, at the beginning of December (in 2017 December 8 to 16,), fills several churches, and the Chapter House of York Minster, with Medieval and Baroque music.
+The festival, at the beginning of December (in 2019 December 7 to 14,), fills several churches, and the Chapter House of York Minster, with Medieval and Baroque music.
 Tickets were already on sale by mid-October 2019 and the festival is always sold out.
 So if you are going to be in York for Christmas 2019, check the schedule and book.

-- The Minster Family Carol Concert - Listening, and singing carols in York's sublime Cathedral is one of the highlights of York's Advent season.
+- The Minster Family Carol Concert- Listening, and singing carols in York's sublime Cathedral is one of the highlights of York's Advent season.
 There is an admission charge for this event.
-Due to its popularity, there are two concerts - in 2017 on December 14 and 15.
+Due to its popularity, there are two concerts - in 2019 on December 12 and 13.
 Tickets go on sale in late September so don't delay.
 Check the minster website for exact times and how to buy tickets.